 All teacher education students must receive Departmental Approval to Student Teach before they can be placed to student teach, and you will submit a portfolio as part of this process the semester prior to student teaching.

 History majors with Teacher Certification and Social Science majors are granted Departmental Approval to Student Teach by the Teacher Education Committee for History and Social Science.

 Grade Point Average:

-History majors w/social science certification and Social Science majors in all designations must have not less than a 2.75 cumulative grade point average and a 3.0 major grade point average (2.75 major GPA for catalogs from 2007 backward) to receive Departmental Approval.
+History majors w/social science certification and Social Science majors in all designations must have not less than a 2.75 cumulative grade point average and a 3.0 major grade point average to receive Departmental Approval.
 You must also have earned at least a "C" in all History and Social Science courses.

 Professional Education Courses:

 You must have earned a "C" or higher in each course in the professional education core courses taught in the College of Education and Professional Studies.

 Passing Score on Content Area Test:

 While you may be granted conditional Departmental Approval prior to passing the appropriate Illinois Certification Testing System Content Area Test, you must have taken and passed the test before final Departmental Approval is granted.
 Only then will student teaching approval and placement be finalized.

 Submission of a Portfolio: